 At the University of Newcastle, NSW, the other Science departments said that Geology was a ‘coloured pencil’ discipline.
-Just a little bit more right-brained than the other sciences.
-Perhaps that’s how I ended up as a scientist, in the arts.
-I didn’t anticipate that, but at least I know I’m in my right mind.
+Just a little bit more right-brained than physics or chemistry.
+Perhaps that’s how I ended up as a colourful scientist, in the arts.

 As a science communicator, I aim to share my enthusiasm for science (BSc.) to the public through playful theatre and fun activities.
-My shows and workshops have allowed me to work with organisations such as the Edinburgh International Science Festival, Cambridge Science Centre, Tyne and Wear Discovery Museum, Lapworth Museum of Geology, Birmingham, Dynamic Earth, Edinburgh, Dr Bunhead’s Science Education, Glasgow Science Centre and CSIRO Science Education Centre (Sydney)
+My shows and workshops have allowed me to work with organisations such as The Yorkshire Fossil Festival, Museums Northumberland, Killhope – The North of England Lead Mining Museum, Edinburgh International Science Festival, Cambridge Science Centre, Tyne and Wear Discovery Museum, The Durham Miners Gala, Lapworth Museum of Geology, Birmingham, Dynamic Earth, Edinburgh, Dr Bunhead’s Science Education, Glasgow Science Centre and CSIRO Science Education Centre (Sydney)

 Along with Helen, we’ve created this Candy Floss sideshow, where the humble pink treat is used to explain concepts like the cohesion of matter during the formation of our solar system, how laboratories are using candy floss to create artificial meat substitute and one possible solution for recycling plastic involving a candy floss machine.

 It’s sweet 🙂

 And we do a full circus production ‘The Science Circus Spectacular’.